Nile Crocodile Hunting

 Patience, a very accurate weapon and a professional hunting guide are essential to the success of any crocodile hunt.

-In southern Africa, hunting crocodiles is best attempted during the hotter months of the year.
+In southern Africa, hunting of these beasts is best attempted during the hotter months of the year.
 These are typically between the months of September and April.

 Kariba is also the destination for hunting hippo.
 The lake abounds with hippopotamus and you are sure to find the perfect specimen.